What Causes Breastfeeding Problems?

 1) Sore or oversensitive nipples – Nipples are extra sensitive during pregnancy and for the first few days after giving birth, and soreness is normal for newly breastfeeding mothers.
-The initial pain of the baby latching on should diminish within a minute of beginning to breastfeed.
+The initial pain of the baby latching on should diminish within a minute of beginning to breastfeed, if not, then baby’s latch might be the issue.
+If you can’t figure it out, please contact your local La Leche League and they will help/support you free of charge.
 In some cases nipples may crack, bruise or blister – usually because the baby is not getting enough of the breast in its mouth when latching on.
+The best salve to rub into your nipples to prevent dryness, abrasion or cracking is Lanolin (from healthy, well-treated sheep).
+Seriously, I tried every salve going and nothing beats lanolin.
+It’s safe for baby and they have no issues with the taste or texture.

 5) Milk blisters – sometimes a layer of skin will form over a duct opening on the nipple, trapping milk behind it.
 This is also called a milk bleb or nipple bleb.
 It will appear as a white dot, and may feel like there’s something sharp stuck in your nipple.
 Apply a warm, wet compress to the area, and try 1) gently rubbing or scratching the extra skin off to release the bleb, 2) massaging and compressing the area, 3) expressing milk or 4) nursing or pumping.
 Milk blisters can be very painful, and if these methods fail, you may have to see your doctor.